jolson88/trp/site/planning/tasks.md

 # WIP

-- 📃 I can create a blog post that is included on the site
-  - [x] `generateSite` returns Site as well as SiteFiles and smoke test verifies it
-  - [x] Site loading loads blog files
-  - [x] SiteFiles have destination blog files included
-  - [x] Date is included in sidenote
+- 🖼 Website uses new avatar for favicons
-  - [ ] Any Tidying needed?
+  - [ ] Create new favicon files

 # Shipped

 ## Alpha 0.7 - October 23rd, 2023

+- 📃 I can create a blog post that is included on the site
 - 🎯 Website uses a custom site generator that gives me full control over site
 - 🎯 Website design adopts tufte.css for a more scholar/book/elegant feel
 - 🎯 Website is locked down to HTTPS